Dr Adrian Ambroze

 Lossless Data Compression, correlated source coding (Slepian-Wolf and Wiener-Ziv practical code design).

-Signal Processing (particularly for communications, image and video processing)
+Signal Processing (particularly for communications, image and video processing, more currently medical image processing for early detection of tumours).

 Satellite and wireless communications as applications of signal processing, coding and modulation design.